Wale Edun: Career

 From 1980 to 1986, Edun worked at Chase Merchant Bank (later Continental) in Lagos, Nigeria.
 He joined the World Bank in September 1986 through the elite Young Professionals program, where he worked on economic and financial packages for several countries in Latin America and the Caribbean.
 In 1989, he co-founded Investment Banking & Trust Company Limited (now Stanbic IBTC) and served as executive director.
 In 1994, he founded Denham Management Limited, which has since become the Chapelhill Denham Group; he served as chairman there from 2008 to 2021.

 Political career

 In 1999, he was appointed Lagos State commissioner of finance by then governor, Bola Tinubu, a position he held until 2004.

 He was the chairman of the governing council and the board of trustees of the Trust Fund for the Hydrocarbon Pollution Remediation Project (HYPREP) for the implementation of the United Nations Environmental Report (UNEP) on Ogoniland.

 On 16 August 2023, President Bola Tinubu appointed him minister of finance and coordinating minister of the economy.
 He was sworn in on 21 August 2023.

+On 21 April 2026, President Bola Tinubu approved a minor cabinet reshuffle in which Edun was removed as Minister of Finance and Coordinating Minister of the Economy.
+He was succeeded by Taiwo Oyedele.